A/B testing can be as simple as reciting the alphabet.

-3. Create an experiment
+3. Create an Experiment

 Next, it’s time to create your first experiment!

-Click “Create Experiment” button, enter the URL of the page you want to test, and select the type of experiment you want to run.
+Click the “Create Experiment” button, enter the URL of the page you want to test, and select the type of experiment you want to run.

 Here, you’ll have the option to run either an A/B test, a multivariate test, or a redirect test.